Skip to content

 5 min

-This year, our trip to Guatemala was an absolute adventure.
-We packed our backpacks with a clear goal: to find small producers in Huehuetenango who shared our vision of a long-term relationship.
-A relationship that's fair for both parties, and where the quality of both the product and the relationship itself provides opportunities for both the producer and the roaster.
+This year our trip to Guatemala was an absolute adventure.
+We shouldered our backpacks with a clear objective: to find small producers in Huehuetenango who shared our vision of a long-term relationship.
+A fair relationship for both sides, where the quality of the product, as well as the relationship itself, provides opportunities for both the producer and the roaster.

 The coffee market in Guatemala

-The country has 125,000 families dedicated to coffee production, 96.81% of which is produced in small areas.
-Of this majority, virtually all is hand-harvested and shade-grown.
-A perfect breeding ground for our goal.
+The country has 125,000 families dedicated to coffee production, with 96.81% produced on small plots.
+Of this large portion, virtually all is hand-harvested and shade-grown.
+A perfect breeding ground for our objective to be viable.

 Viable is not synonymous with simple.
-Guatemala is probably the country with the greatest difficulties when it comes to purchasing coffee directly from small producers, due to the swarm of intermediaries, cooperatives, second-level associations, and a nomenclature that took us a while to understand.
-They are the ones who buy the majority of the production from small producers to resell it to exporters who control the sales channels, either in Europe or in their main market, the United States.
+Guatemala is probably the country with the greatest difficulties when it comes to buying coffee directly from small producers, due to the swarm of intermediaries, cooperatives, second-tier associations, and a bureaucratic system that took us some time to understand.
+They are the ones who buy most of the small producers' harvest to resell it to exporters who control the sales channels, whether in Europe or their main market, the United States.

-Direct contact at source with producers from Huehuetenango
+Direct dealings at the source with producers from Huehuetenango

-So, the initial step was to find associations or cooperatives that would bring together a number of producers and make our work easier to manage.
-We spent five days visiting different municipalities in Huehuetenango and visiting producer groups before finally selecting Guaya'b as our first partner in the region.
-A producer association founded in 1998, Guaya'b focuses on coffee and honey production.
-Guaya'b means "mutual aid" in the local Mayan language Popti, still spoken in the region by the heirs of the Mayan culture.
+So, the initial step was to find associations or cooperatives that brought together a number of producers, making our work easier to manage.
+We spent five days traveling through different municipalities in Huehuetenango and visiting producer groups before finally selecting Guaya'b as our first partner in the region.
+Guaya'b is a producers' association established in 1998, focused on coffee and honey production.
+Its name means "mutual aid" in the local Popti' Mayan language, still spoken in the region by the descendants of the Mayan culture.

-Although to date they had only had one experience with a specialty coffee buyer from the US, we showed up at the right time to select some lots using the filters we'd shown them, and we managed to find something we weren't expecting: organic specialty coffee.
-Organic coffee is characterized by being produced without the aid of chemicals, especially in the form of pesticides (against pests and fungi) and herbicides that control the growth of mountain grasses (commonly known as weeds).
-Typically, this type of coffee has a lower yield and lower quality.
+Although they had only had one previous experience with a US specialty coffee buyer, we arrived at the perfect moment to select some lots using filters we specified, and we managed to find something unexpected: specialty organic coffee.
+Organic coffee is characterized by being produced without the use of chemicals, especially pesticides (against pests and fungi) and herbicides that control the growth of mountain grasses (commonly known as weeds).
+This type of coffee typically has a lower yield and lower quality.

 Organic coffee in the region: an ideal starting point

-To our surprise, the lots we tasted belonged to 22 different producers, all of whom produce traditionally washed organic coffee.
-This provides a great foundation for experimentation with the nine selected producers and an ideal starting point for the continuous improvement harvest after harvest that we are committed to pursuing with them as a mutual aid project.
+To our surprise, the lots we tasted came from 22 different producers, all of whom produce traditional washed organic coffee.
+This provides a great foundation for experimentation with the nine selected producers and an ideal starting point for continuous improvement harvest after harvest, which we are committed to undertaking together as a mutually beneficial project.

 Your cart